edisonslightbulbs/TFOD-model-training/README.md

 ||| :white_square_button:  [ Tensor Flow models ](https://github.com/tensorflow/models) |
 ||| :white_square_button:  [ Image annotation tool ](https://github.com/tzutalin/labelImg) |

+---

 This project is made up of two sub-projects:  [`image-capturing`](./image-capturing) [`model-training`](./model-training).  [`image-capturing`](./image-capturing) is a CMake project that uses Microsoft's Azure Kinect to capture so-called depth color images (of cause, this can be changed). [`model-training`](./model-training) uses shell and python scripts to exploit Tensor Flow's object detection API and train an object detection.

+---

-The notebooks in model-training are self-documenting, but more on that in the [`model-training README.md`](./model-training/README.md).
+The notebooks in [`model-training README.md`](./model-training/README.md) are self-documenting, but more on that in the [`model-training README.md`](./model-training/README.md).
 In principle, one can use any other camera, a webcam, or even already captured images (i.e., given a reasonable number of image captures exist) to train the detection model.